asr1/digital-garden/src/site/notes/Reading and Writing/Books/The Design of Everyday Things.md

 ---

+# The Design of Everyday Things
+By Don Norman
+*Second Edition*

 * If you struggle to use a tool, consider that the tool is poorly designed
 * Signs are a failure of design
 	* If you have to tell the user how a door works, you've failed.